 I have designed many shirts patterns in my life as a pattern maker but honestly always struggled with getting a nice collar finish when sewing.

-As you can see below, the collar is drafted with some extra seam allowance at the front edge.
-This is really handy, as you won't be fidgeting with having enough allowance to get a nice front edge shape.
-The other piece is a template, that you use to get the right front curve edge.
-Both pieces are included in the Aurora pattern, but you can also make your own by simply adding extra seam allowance to the front edge of the collar.
+As you can see below, the collar has extra seam allowance at the front edge.
+This is handy, as you won't be fidgeting with having enough seam allowance to get an excellent front edge shape.
+The other piece is a template that you use to get the right front curve edge.
+You get both pattern pieces with the Aurora pattern, but you can also make your own by just adding extra seam allowance to the front side of the collar.

-Interfacing is pressed to the outside collar on the wrong side of the fabric.
-If your fabric is very thin and difficult to handle, add interfacing to both collar pieces.
+Press interfacing to the outside collar on the wrong side of the fabric.
+Add interfacing to both collar pieces if the material is thin and difficult to handle.

 1: Sew the outside collar to the neckline RSF.
 Match Center back collar to center back neckline.
 The collar edge will extend beyond the front neckline.
 Clip into the neckline seam allowance to help the seam allowance lay flat.